-However, the State Attorney has the authority to determine whether a juvenile case should be tried in adult court.
-This is called a direct file where the prosecutor decides on their own that either the facts or the juvenile’s previous record warrant the case being moved to and resolved in Adult Court.
+However, the State Attorney has the authority to determine whether a juvenile case should be tried in Adult Court.
+This is called a direct file where the Prosecutor decides on their own that either the facts or the juvenile’s previous record warrant the case being moved to and resolved in Adult Court.
 These are typically violent crimes, but can also be serious drug violations and residential burglary.
 In these cases, the juvenile will be tried as an adult and could possibly receive the same sentence, including a State Prison sentence and/or probation, just like an adult would.
 The goal of Adult Court is to punish more than rehabilitate like in Juvenile Court.
-An experienced West Palm Beach juvenile defense lawyer will seek to have the charges dismissed, reduced and/or remain in the Juvenile Court instead of being direct filed in the adult system.
+An experienced Lawyer will seek to have the charges Dismissed, reduced, or remain in the Juvenile Court instead of being direct filed in the adult system.

 Other circumstances in which a juvenile may be tried in adult court are: if the minor has a prior criminal record, if the child is close to the age of maturity, or if the crime was particularly severe or violent.

 It can be devastating for families when a juvenile is moved to Adult Courts to be tried.
 An experienced juvenile defense Lawyer in West Palm Beach can help fight to keep the minor within the Juvenile system.

 Punishments for Juvenile Offenders